NachoCP/TrainingProgram/docs/0201_backend.md

 ## Architecture/Diagram

-The system works as folows:
+The system works as follows:

-1. **(1) (2) (3)** The client/user makes a HTTP request, which is routed it to the corresponding service.
-This service may interach with *1..N* repositories to retrieve the necessary information needed to perform its business logic.
+1. **(1) (2) (3)** The client/user makes an HTTP request, which is routed to the corresponding service.
+This service may interact with *1..N* repositories to retrieve the necessary information needed to perform its business logic.
 2. **(4) (5)** The repositories use the defined models to interact with the corresponding storage layer and retrieve the required data.
-3. **(6) (7)** The service will apply the business logic to the data as send it back to the route that will be in charge of dispatching the data or information to the client/user.
+3. **(6) (7)** The service will apply the business logic to the data and send it back to the route that will be in charge of dispatching the data or information to the client/user.

 ![backend-service](img/backend-service.png)